TaurasUrbonavicius/SuperHeroes-API/README.md

 Day 3:

 Jokubas made a functional search bar with a dropdown if multiple heroes are found and fixed a couple of flaws.

+Day 4:

+Jokubas redesigned the entire page, added a bunch of animations, fixed hero searching